vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 Games which have anything to do with Off-road.
 It can be racing, 4x4's, parts, vehicles...
 <br/><br/>
 #### `Monster Truck`
-Games which have a Moster truck theme.
-It can be pictures, trucks and any other elements from the Onster world
+Games which have a Monster truck theme.
+It can be pictures, trucks and any other elements from the Monster world
 <br/><br/>
 #### `Olympiad`
 Games which have an Olympiad/Olympics theme.
 It can be any of the games played a the Olympics or any other elements or pictures